AnnasNadeem1/AnnasNadeem1/README.md

 #  About Me

 Hi!
 I’m Annas, a curious learner diving deep into **Cloud** ☁️ and **Data Analytics** 📊.
-I enjoy building full-stack apps, solving problems, and sharing what I learn.
+I enjoy building dashboards, solving problems, and sharing what I learn.
 Currently working with AWS, Python, and various data tools

 - 📚 CS student @ Air University